NOW READING GAMING BUILDING

 • Drove engineering-practice modernization in the first two years — including the move from git-based deployment to a Jenkins CI/CD pipeline — bringing standard practices into a small-company org, slowly and by partnership rather than mandate.

-Member · Up9 Consulting
+Owner · Up9 Consulting

-Jan 2008 – Dec 2021 · Phoenix, AZ (concurrent side practice)
+Jan 2008 – Dec 2021 · Phoenix, AZ · concurrent side practice

-Long-running consulting practice serving primarily K-12 and higher-ed clients.
-Areas of work included OS X / Linux server deployment, directory and SSO integration, SIS integration and reporting, LAMP-based application development, MySQL data warehousing, and network-based lab imaging.
-Notable engagements included remote Linux host deployments for a new PayPal datacenter as part of a three-person team over six months.
+• Served primarily K-12 and higher-ed clients across OS X / Linux server deployment, directory and SSO integration, SIS integration and reporting, LAMP application development, MySQL data warehousing, and network-based lab imaging.

 Senior Customer Delivery Technical Engineer · CyberSponse